MohsenLesani/slugcse232/index.md

 ***********************************************

 # Evaluation:

+We post the assignments and
+and you submit your solutions on [Gradescope](https://www.gradescope.com/courses/1015997).

 - Four Assignments: 10% each
    - Written Assignment 1: Release: April 8, Submission: April 15
    - Written Assignment 2: Release: April 29, Submission: May 6